Vfrost98/Linked-List/README.md

 # Linked-List

-My first Data Structures Linked List Assignment
+This an example program of a Linked List I created in my 2021 Data Structures course.